abelsj60/lexical-401/lined-code-node/v1/README.md

 _Please skim the code for more about individual custom methods._

-Perhaps the biggest advantage of lines is being able to attention to some of them.
+Perhaps the biggest advantage of lines is being able to draw attention to some of them.

 - Ex.
 Discrete and dynamic line classes: